-Habitat staff members reflect fondly on the amount of attention and care Carter and his wife Rosalynn put into their work to support the organization’s mission.
+Nancy Doran, longstanding Habitat supporter, volunteer, and former Board President, reflected fondly on the amount of attention and care Carter and his wife Rosalynn put into their work to support the organization’s mission.
 Rosalynn and Jimmy prioritized affordable, safe housing, as well as education, and their dedication to these beliefs was shown in every project they participated in.
-During an interview with reporters, he shared, “To have a decent place to live is a basic human right.
+During an interview with reporters, President Carter shared, “To have a decent place to live is a basic human right.
 And also to have a chance to live in peace and to have adequate health care and adequate education, so you can take advantage of your talents.”

-What set them apart from other civic and community leaders, according to one staff member, was their annual presence at different build locations.
+What set them apart from other civic and community leaders, according to HFHMC Family Services Manager, Marianne Herring, was their annual presence at different build locations.
 The platform created by his career in civic leadership helped provide a stage for Carter to stand on, and long after retiring from civic leadership, he still kept the spotlight on the issues that called for the most crucial support.

 Carter’s long-standing involvement with Habitat for Humanity in Monmouth County has been particularly intimate.
 He has visited the area multiple times to participate in home-building projects and to meet with local Habitat volunteers and families.
 His most impactful work within Monmouth County was his involvement with HFHMC’s Superstorm Sandy recovery efforts.